s0net/fakedata.js/README.md

 it will retrun somthing like
 <pre>{
-  username: 'Ron',
+  username: 'Lois',
-  domain: 'w3.org',
+  domain: 'mailsite.io',
-  email: 'Ron@w3.org',
+  email: 'Lois@mailsite.io',
-  age: 35,
+  age: 41,
-  animal: 'wolf',
+  animal: 'lizard',
-  bird: 'vulture'
+  bird: 'kiwi'
 }</pre>

-we have 33 diffrent names 22 diffrent birds 17 diffrent animals and 18 domains it is less but we are becoming better
+we have 39 diffrent names 22 diffrent birds 17 diffrent animals and 24 domains it is less but we are becoming better